 · Ushers will escort you to the exits

-We hope that these will be a worshipful services, even with the safety precautions!
+We hope that this will be a worshipful service, even with the safety precautions!
 Also, as we haven't met for public worship for several months, we hope that the Redeemer virtual worship services on the web have been spiritually helpful for your faith.
 Our plan is to continue to record services and post on-line for those that can’t attend, are not comfortable attending in person or are unable to agree to the guidelines.